 The University has a series of regulations, policies and procedures that govern your academic experience and all members of staff and all students are required to observe these during their time at the University.
 It is therefore important that you familiarise yourself with these regulations, policies and procedures.
-You can find the full set of University regulations, policies and procedures on the University intranet at: https://icity.bcu.ac.uk/academic-registry/informationfor-students/Academic-RegulationsandPolicies/SUAR-Version-5.
+You can find the full set of University regulations, policies and procedures on the iCity at: https://icity.bcu.ac.uk/Quality-Enhancement-and-Inclusion/Quality-Assurance-and-Enhancement/Academic-Regulations